Interest in Possession Trusts

 -

-The Remainderman: The ultimate beneficiaries who inherit the trust's capital once the Life Tenant's interest ends (usually upon death).
+The Remaindermen — the ultimate beneficiaries, who inherit the trust's capital once the life tenant's interest ends, usually on their death.

 -

-The Trustees: Legal owners responsible for managing assets and balancing the needs of both the Life Tenant and Remaindermen.
+The Trustees — the legal owners of the assets, responsible for managing them and fairly balancing the needs of the life tenant and the remaindermen.

 Why Use an Interest in Possession Trust?